Tutorial: Sorting

 case Cons(x, rest) => 1 + size(rest)

 The definition uses pattern matching to define size of the list in the case it is empty (where it is zero) and when it is non-empty, or, if it’s non-empty, then it has a head x and the rest of the list rest, so the size is one plus the size of the rest.
-Thus size is a recursive function.
+Thus, size is a recursive function.
 A strength of Stainless is that it allows using such recursive functions in specifications.

 It makes little sense to try to write a complete specification of size, given that its recursive definition is already a pretty clear description of its meaning.
 However, it is useful to add a consequence of this definition, namely that the size is non-negative.
-The reason is that Stainless most of the time reasons by unfolding size, and the property of size being non-negative is not revealed by such unfolding.
+The reason is that Stainless most of the time reasons by unfolding size, and the property of size being non-negative is not revealed by such unfolding sequences.
 Once specified, the non-negativity is easily proven and Stainless will make use of it.

-def isize(l: List) : Int = (l match {
+def size(l: List) : BigInt = {

 case Nil => 0

-case Cons(x, rest) => {
+case Cons(x, rest) =>

 val rSize = isize(rest)

-if (rSize == Int.MaxValue) rSize
+if rSize == Int.MaxValue then rSize

 else 1 + rSize

-}).ensuring(res => res >= 0)
+}.ensuring(res => res >= 0)

-lists, returns a non-negative integer, and ensures that if isize returns a small
+The isize function above satisfies the usual recursive definition for all but huge lists, returns a non-negative integer, and further ensures that if isize returns a small number, then the list is indeed small.

-Sorted Lists¶
+Sorted Lists

-We define properties of values simply as executable predicates that check if the property holds.
 The following is a property that a list is sorted in a strictly ascending order.

-def isSorted(l : List) : Boolean = l match {
+def isSorted(l : List) : Boolean =

 case Nil => true